The symplectic cohomology of magnetic cotangent bundles: Applications

 The algebra $SH^*(M|K)$ with its valuation are independent of the choice of the sequence $H_i$.
 To simplify the discussion, we assume the sequence $H_i$ is constructed as follows.
 Let $F_K:M\to\R$ be a dissipative exhaustion function such that for some $c>0$ $F_K^{-1}([-c,0])=K$, $F_K^{-1}(0)=\partial K$, and $F_K$ has no non-trivial periodic orbits of period $\leq 1$.
 Such a function exists as shown in \cite{Groman2015}.
 Namely, one takes an appropriate smoothing of the distance function to $K$ and multiplies it by a small enough constant.
 Let $h_i:\R_+\to(-\epsilon,\infty)$ be a monotone sequence converging to $0$ on $[0,1]$, to $\infty$ everywhere else and such that $h_i'=1$ on $(2,\infty)$.
 Then we take $H_i:=h_i\circ F_K$.

 Given any smooth dissipative Hamiltonian $H$, there is a natural map

 defined by taking the direct limit over continuation maps $H\to H_i$.
 Note that this map is not necessarily valuation preserving, unless we assume in addition $H\leq H_K$.
-Given a family of dissipative Hamiltonians $\mathcal{H}$ which is closed with respect to composition of flows, we get an induced map
+Given a family of dissipative Hamiltonians $\mathcal{H}$ as in the discussion preceding Theorem \ref{tmProduct} , we get an induced map

 This is a unital ring map \cite{Groman2015}.
 In particular, \begin{lem} Let $\mathcal{H}$ be as above, and suppose $SH^*(M;\mathcal{H})=\{0\}$.
 Then $SH^*(M|K)=\{0\}$ for any compact $K\subset M$. \end{lem} \begin{proof} This is an immediate consequence of unitality. \end{proof}